-This is a new page that has been added to the AIP website where members can post photos and a description of a pipe that they find to be of particular interest and about which they have a particular knowledge.
+This page of the AIP website is where members can post photos and a description of a pipe they find to be of particular interest and about which they have a particular knowledge.
 Displaying the pipe in this way will also allow people to comment on it and submit additional information so that the description can be improved.

 The ‘featured pipe’ will be updated at intervals and the previous descriptions added to an archive that will gradually build up a reference source of information about different types of pipe.